Keeping Little Ones Busy

 27. Spray Bottles and Paint Brushes

-28. Small Items and a Pringles Can
+28. Small Items in a Pringles Can

 29. Dyed Pasta